openedx/openedx-webhooks/docs/details.rst

 Draft pull requests start with a status of "Waiting on Author".
 The initial Jira status determined above will be set once the pull request is no longer a draft, so long as the Jira issue is still in "Waiting for Author".
+Note that if a pull request is later turned back into a draft, the Jira status will not be changed.

 - Labels: